-An Aloo Tikki is an Indian street food style potato patty or cutlet or kabob, and it is usually made with a mash of potatoes and sometimes peas or beans.
+Aloo Tikki is an Indian street food style potato patty or cutlet or kabob, and it is usually made with a mash of potatoes and sometimes peas or beans.
 My version of this popular, kid-friendly snack is simple but golden and delicious as can be.
-And it’s vegan, soy-free, nut-free and gluten-free.

-I have a really easy but delicious snack for you today that you simply will not be able to stop gorging on: Aloo Tikki, an Indian-style veggie patty made, at its most basic, with a mash of potatoes and spices and then tossed on a skillet to turn crisp, golden, and heavenly.
+I have a really easy but delicious snack for you today that you simply will not be able to stop gorging on: Aloo Tikki, an Indian-style veggie patty made, at its most basic, with a mash of potatoes and spices and then tossed on a skillet to crisp up.

 - Russet potatoes